harshsinha-12/harshsinha-12/README.md

 - 🔭 I’m currently an Undergraduate Student **at IIT-Patna** currently pursuing my Bachelor's in Computational Science and Data Analytics.

-- 🌱 I’m currently learning Python and C++ **Striver's A-Z DSA Course, Python for Everybody by the University of Michigan**
+- 🌱 I’m currently learning Python and C++ **Striver's A-Z DSA Course, Python for Everybody by the University of Michigan and some Data Analysis**

 - 🔎 I'm also looking to explore the field of Quantitative Finance and Contribute to Open Source